Estimated Taxes

 Why It Matters for Your Business

-Missing or underpaying estimated taxes triggers IRS penalties, so calculating and paying on schedule prevents surprise bills and fines at filing time.
+Missing or underpaying estimated taxes triggers IRS penalties that accrue daily at the federal short-term rate plus 3%, so calculating and paying on schedule prevents surprise bills and fines at filing time.

 Practical Tips

-- •Set aside 25–30% of each payment received for taxes in a separate savings account.
+- •Set aside 25–35% of each client payment in a separate savings account so estimated tax cash is never spent

 Related Terms